Buy This Course

 N. DeWayne Pope

-is a partner, based in the Birmingham and Atlanta offices of Gordon Rees Scully Mansukhani, LLP.
+is a partner in the Birmingham and Atlanta offices of Gordon Rees Scully Mansukhani, LLP.
 He is a member of the commercial litigation and employment law practice groups at the firm.
 Mr. Pope has extensive experience representing corporate clients in state and federal court litigation, mediation and arbitration relating to business disputes and consumer claims.
-He also has extensive experience representing employers in a wide variety of employment litigation in both state and federal courts as well as in administrative settings before the EEOC, NLRB and Department of Labor.
+He also has extensive experience representing employers in a wide variety of employment litigation in both state and federal courts, as well as in administrative settings before the EEOC, NLRB and Department of Labor.
 In addition to his litigation practice, Mr. Pope counsels employers on best practices for employment law compliance and provides real-time solutions when issues arise in the workplace, specifically with regard to disability accommodation, leave issues, workplace investigations, wage and hour issues, discipline, termination and litigation avoidance.
 His counseling work also includes drafting of employment handbooks, policies and procedures, protecting company intellectual property, and management training.
 Mr. Pope earned his B.S and B.A. degrees from the University of South Alabama and his J.D. degree from Samford University Cumberland School of Law.
-He is a member of the American Bar Association, Alabama State Bar and Georgia State Bar.
+He is a member of the American Bar Association, Alabama State Bar and The State Bar of Georgia.

 Speaker bio